Code360In/katacoda-scenarios-32/flask-api/step5.md

 > The updated book data in JSON should be sent in the body of the HTTP request.

+In terminal 2, execute the following command to update the book information.

 `curl -X PUT -H "Content-Type: application/json" -d '{"title": "Python programming (2nd Ed)", "author":"Author 5", "rating": 7.1}' localhost:5000/books/0`{{execute T2}}

-Execute the above command to update the first book to
+The first book should be updated to
 ```json
 {
 	"title": "Python programming (2nd Ed)",